 We can learn a lot by just observing how kids play.
 Kids learn best when engaged in activities driven by their natural curiosity and their innate desire to explore.
 As educators and parents, it is important that we help to keep this curiosity alive, and to help kids become self-directed learners.

+In the design of our latest product, the Saturday Kids Explorer Pass, we wanted it to focus on helping kids become self-directed learners, because we believe that kids learn better when they’re intrinsically motivated to learn.
 As we shared previously, no one really knows what skills and knowledge will be necessary in the world to come.
 Raising kids to be self-directed learners might be our best shot at creating a better world for themselves and others.